HIP REPLACEMENT & SSD BENEFITS

 Most hip operations are successful.
 However, some total hip implant operations do not work.
 There are people who, after hip replacement, still experience severe pain.
 Also, due to pain and lack of mobility, they may not be able to walk without a cane or walker.
 Likewise, they may have trouble sitting and standing for periods of time.

 If you are one of the people whose hip surgery was not successful, you should apply for Social Security benefits.
 You can apply for SSD and SSI benefits online at the Social Security website.
 We can also help you apply for benefits if for some reason you cannot do it on your own.

 After hip replacement surgery, you may be able to go back to work, but still be off work for over one year.
 If that is the case, then you could be paid benefits for the time you were off work.
 This is called a “closed period” of benefits.
 A “closed period” of benefits has a beginning and an end.
 For example, the beginning might be the day you were told you needed a hip replacement.
 The end date of the period would be the date you went back to work.

 TREATMENT FOR HIP DISORDERS

 Doctors treat hip pain in a variety of ways.
-Treatment typically starts with medications, including inflammatory medication and pain medication.
+Treatment normally starts with medications, including inflammatory medication and pain medication.
 Other treatment can include physical therapy and steroid injections.
 These more conservative methods are done prior to hip replacement surgery.
-If you have severe hip pain, you should discuss treatment options with your doctor.
+If you have severe hip pain, then you should discuss treatment options with your doctor.

 REASONS FOR HIP REPLACEMENT SURGERY